sfnxboy/Pewlett-Hackard-Analysis/README.md

 GROUP BY de.dept_no
 ORDER BY de.dept_no;
 ```
 To organize the counts, the GROUP BY clause is used to group rows of identical data, specified by the parameter.
-Aliases were utilized for involved datasets.
+Aliases were utilized for involved datasets for readability.
 A left join was used in this query because we wanted all employees in the dataset current_emp to be included in the returned data.
 The resulting emp_count_by_department.csv file can be found in the Data folder.

 ## Results